Jhyrachy/StockOptionsVisualizer/README.md

 # Options Strategy Visualizer

-A premium, interactive tool to visualize options strategies with real-time price updates from Yahoo Finance.
+A premium, interactive web tool to visualize options strategies with real-time, resilient price updates from Yahoo Finance.

 ## Features
 - **Asset Agnostic**: Works with any Yahoo Finance ticker (e.g., `SPY`, `^GDAXI`, `BTC-USD`).
-- **Payoff Visualization**: Interactive Chart.js graph showing Profit & Loss at expiration.
+- **Payoff Visualization**: Interactive Chart.js graph showing Profit & Loss at expiration with a dynamic, highly visible current price line and breakeven indicators.
 - **Smart Ledger**: Automated calculation of Realized vs. Open P&L based on a movement history (FIFO/Offsetting side match).
+- **Movement Management**: Add, edit, and delete options trading movements with precision.
+Includes manual date entry.
+- **Data Portability**:
   - **URL Sharing**: Share your entire portfolio/strategy with a single Base64-encoded link.
+  - **JSON Export/Import**: Download your exact ledger and configuration as a `.json` file for local backup, and import it anytime.
+- **Resilient Price Fetching**:
+  - Automatically fetches real-time prices using CORS proxies.
+  - Features an intelligent 5-minute **caching** system to prevent rate limitations.
+  - Incorporates automatic **proxy fallbacks** if the primary server fails.
+  - Includes a **Manual Price Fallback** popup if the network is completely down, allowing users to enter quotes directly from Yahoo Finance.
 - **Dark Mode Aesthetic**: Modern, premium UI built with vanilla HTML/CSS/JS.

 ## How to Use
-1. **Add Movements**: Use the "Aggiungi Movimento" button to log your trades (Type, Side, Strike, Premium, Expiry, Qty).
-2. **Configure Asset**: Click the gear icon ⚙️ to change the ticker and multiplier (e.g., 100 for US Options, 10 for STOXX50).
+1. **Configure Asset**: Click the gear icon ⚙️ to change the ticker, expiry date, and multiplier (e.g., 100 for US Options, 10 for STOXX50).
-3. **Share**: Click the link icon 🔗 to copy a shareable URL to your clipboard.
+2. **Manage Movements**: Use the "Aggiungi Movimento" button to log your trades.
+Use the "Modifica" or "Elimina" buttons in the ledger to adjust past entries.
+3. **Data & Sharing**: Use the right-side icons to Export 📄, Import 📥, or Share 🔗 your current configuration.

 ## Technical Notes
-- **Local Storage**: All data is saved locally in your browser.
+- **Local Storage**: All data, including the 5-minute price cache, is saved locally in your browser.
-- **CORS Proxy**: Uses `allorigins.win` to fetch real-time data from Yahoo Finance without a backend.
-- **Standalone**: No dependencies other than Chart.js (loaded via CDN).
+- **Standalone**: No backend required.
+Uses Chart.js (loaded via CDN) and public APIs for data.

 ## Deployment
 This project is ready for **GitHub Pages**.
 Simply upload the files to a repository and enable Pages in the settings.